jsheridanwells/dev-scrapbook/scripting/powershell-concepts.md

   - `| Get-Member` is usefull for displaying all props and methods on a cmdlet, e.g.:
    - `Get-Help | Get-Member` will show all props and methods on `Get-Help`

+## Pipelines
+ - Like an assembly line for objects, and not just strings like in BATs or .sh files
+ - `Get-Member` shows all properties and methods
+ - Status, Name, and DisplayName are default displayed properties

 ## Functions
  - Used and accessed just like cmdlets.
  - You can make your own functions